Combining different tools to create selections

 You can select the Channels you want to use in this menu.
 For Source 1 I selected “Green copy” and for source 2 I selected “Green copy 2”.
 The trick here is to find a proper blending mode.
 In this case “Darken” worked for me.
 For your image “Overlay” might work best or “Color Dodge”, it really is a bit of trial and error.
 The key is to combine certain features.
 For this particular image I wanted to combine the dark bridge from the inverted Green Channel with the dark(ish) buildings from the original Green Channel.

 So the goal was to combine the two Channels above into a whole new Channel.
-You can see the dark buildings and dark sea on top image, while the image on the bottom has a dark bridge and a light sky.
+You can see the dark buildings and dark sea on top/left image, while the image on the bottom/right has a dark bridge and a light sky.
 I tried to combine these features with Calculations.

 This is the result.
 Now I have a dark bridge, sea and buildings.
 This still needs some further refinement.
 For instance, the sky is way too dark.
 I use the Pen Tool to make a rough selection of the sky and fill it with white.
 I do the same for the foreground and fill it with black.